tj8000/ECE-697-Project/README.md

 This file is used to generate NLP features and batched NLP features from the .csv pcap file format.
 This file also contains a function to fine tune the Hugging Face Distilbert model.
 This python script contains three functions that should be called from the MLP Testing Notebook.ipynb.
 The functions contained in this file generate NLP features to be used for classification testing.
 There are instructions within the MLP Testing Notebook.ipynb that walk through the use of the functions contained in this file.

 ## 4c.
 MLP Testing Notebook.ipynb

 This file contains instructions on how to extract manual and NLP features from the sample dataset.
 This file also contains the 5 MLP testing variations used in our project.
 All of the feature extraction techniques used in this notebook are ran through each of the 5 MLP models.
 This file is intended to be opened in a Google colab environment.
 There are instructions within this file on how to run each cell.
 Note that there are file locations that will need to be set in order to import the sample dataset.

-## 4d. create AE dataset
+## 4d. train_autoencoder.py

+Given input data, this python script is used to train the autoencoder model.

-## 4e. create LSTM dataset
+## 4e. fine_tune_nlp.py

+Given input data and labels, this python script is used to fine tune the Distilbert NLP model.

-## 4f.
-AE and LSTM training
+## 4f. autoencoder_feature_generator.py

+Given input data, this python script will generator autoencoder features using an already trained encoder model.

-## 4g.
-LSTM testing notebook walk the user through
+## 4g. manual_feature_generator.py

+Given input data, this python script will generator manual features.

+## 4h. nlp_feature_generator.py

+Given input data, this python script will generator NLP features using a fine tuned Distilbert NLP model.

+## 4i. create_lstm_inputs.py

+Given input features and a specified input timestep, this python script will create input timestep data for the LSTM model.

+## 4j. lstm_model.py

+Given input timestep features, this python script will create, train, and test the LSTM model.

+## 4k. lstm_classification_testing.py

+This script uses the autoencoder_feature_generator.py, manual_feature_generator.py, nlp_feature_generator.py, create_lstm_inputs.py, and lstm_model.py scripts to perform end to end testing of the LSTM model.
+This script lets the user decide what feature extraction technique to use, what the LSTM input timestep should be, how the LSTM input timesteps should be created, what the LSTM hyperparameters are, and how to split up the training and testing data.

+## 4l.
+LSTM_Sample_Code_Notebook.ipynb

+This google colab python notebook, walks the user through how to use the train_autoencoder.py, fine_tune_nlp.py, and lstm_classification_testing.py scripts using the codebase sample dataset stored on the supplementary material google drive (https://drive.google.com/drive/folders/1hfz-N2XZDlBGXl0WxZ7MMmnPKSLsDvyb?usp=sharing).

-## 4g.
+## 4m.
 Scenario 1 Dataset Creation.ipynb

 This file is included in the codebase to show the code structure used for creating the scenario 1-3 datasets.
 This is meant to be a standalone file just to show how the pcap files were generated.
 The data files called in this file have not been included in this codebase.

-## 4h.
-Scenario 4 Dataset Creation.ipynb
+Scenario 1-3 datasets can be found on the supplementary material google drive (https://drive.google.com/drive/folders/1hfz-N2XZDlBGXl0WxZ7MMmnPKSLsDvyb?usp=sharing).

+## 4n.
+Scenario_4_Dataset_Creation.ipynb

+This file is included in the codebase to show the code structure used for creating the scenario 4 dataset.
+This is meant to be a standalone file just to show how the pcap files were generated.
+The data files called in this file have not been included in this codebase.
+Scenario 1-3 datasets can be found on the supplementary material google drive (https://drive.google.com/drive/folders/1hfz-N2XZDlBGXl0WxZ7MMmnPKSLsDvyb?usp=sharing).

 # 5. Sample Dataset